-When a can is dented near a seam or a junction, it makes it possible for air to enter the can.
+Wlien a can is dented near a seam or a junction, it makes it possible for air to enter the can.
 A sharp dent can cause a pinhole in the can, which could also allow air to enter.
-This air, combined with the moisture in the can, allows the growth of microorganisms.
-These microorganisms cannot be killed by cooking.
-Consumption of this food could potentially result in botulism.
+T11 is air, combined with the moisture in the can, allows the growth of microorganisms.
+T11ese microo, ganisms cannot be killed by cooking.
+Conswnption of this food could potentially result in botulism.
 Cans that are bulging or have rust that will not wipe off are also deemed unsafe.